Ulmus glabra: Description

 The type sometimes reaches heights of 40 m, typically with a broad crown where open-grown, supported by a short bole up to 2 m diameter at breast height (DBH).
 Normally, root suckers are not seen; natural reproduction is by seed alone.
 The tree is notable for its very tough, supple young shoots, which are always without the corky ridges or 'wings' characteristic of many elms.
-The alternate leaves are deciduous, 6-17 cm long by 3-12 cm broad, usually obovate with an asymmetric base, the lobe often completely covering the short (<5 mm) petiole; the upper surface is rough.
+The alternate leaves are deciduous, long by broad, usually obovate with an asymmetric base, the lobe often completely covering the short (<5 mm) petiole; the upper surface is rough.
 Leaves on juvenile or shade-grown shoots sometimes have three or more lobes near the apex.
 The perfect hermaphrodite flowers appear before the leaves in early spring, produced in clusters of 10-20; they are 4 mm across on 10 mm long stems, and being wind-pollinated, are apetalous.
 The fruit is a winged samara 20 mm long and 15 mm broad, with a single, round, 6 mm seed in the centre, maturing in late spring.
 The roots can be of extraordinary length: one at Auchencraig, Larg, Ayershire, Scotland has roots which have been traced for a length of 110 metres from the trunk.